TomBrlek/PicoUSB/README.md

 - scroll(x) - negative number scrolls down, possitive scrolls up
 - volume(x) - negative number is volume down by x, possitive volume up by x. min volume = 0. max = 100. volume(mute) mutes the speakers.

 **(1)** There are ways you can brick your PicoUSB never to be used again if you disable the USB communication in code, without the ability to enable it again.
-Please do not do that unless you want to make a special code that bricks it.
-I dont recommend it.
+This happens if you write your own micropython scrip.
+PicoUSB pseudo-code will never brick the device.
+Please do not modify the micropython code unless you know what you are doing.
 Modify at your own discretion.
 I am not responible if you brick it.